KaiyangZhou/mixstyle-release/imcls/README.md

 ## How to run

+Running scripts are provided in `scripts/`.

 Please see `run_mixstyle.sh`.

-Do
+Do the following steps before running the code:

 - modify the `DATA` variable in `run_single.sh` and `run_single2.sh`
 - activate the `dassl` environment via `conda activate dassl`

-before running the code.

 ## How to cite